CiwPython/Ciw/docs/Guides/server_schedule.rst

     +-------------------+---------+--------+--------+

 This schedule is cyclic, therefore after the last shift (30-100), schedule begins again with the shift (0-10).
 The cycle length for this schedule is 100.
-Let's call this schedule :code:`schedule`.
 This is defines by a list of lists indicating the number of servers that should be on duty during that shift, and the end date of that shift::

     [[2, 10], [0, 30], [1, 100]]